-Advocates for Highway and Auto Safety (Advocates), an alliance of consumer, safety, medical, public health and law enforcement groups and insurance companies working together to pass highway and auto safety laws that prevent crashes, save lives, reduce injuries, and contain costs, urges you to oppose House Bill (HB) 1298.
-This legislation will permit an increase in speed limits to 80 miles per hour (mph) on access-controlled, paved and divided, multilane interstate highways across North Dakota, endangering state residents as well as visitors.
+Advocates for Highway and Auto Safety (Advocates), an alliance of consumer, safety, medical, public health and law enforcement groups and insurance companies working together to pass highway and auto safety laws that prevent crashes, save lives, reduce injuries, and contain costs, urges you to oppose House Bill (HB) 312.
+This legislation will permit an increase in speed limits to 75 miles per hour (mph) during daytime and 70 mph at night on certain national highways (with an exception for special speed zones), endangering state residents as well as visitors.

-In 2022, 29 percent of all traffic fatalities in the U.S were speeding related.i In 2023 an estimated 106 people died in traffic crash crashes in North Dakota.ii Speeding is a major factor leading to traffic fatalities, contributing to 28 percent of traffic fatalities in the state in 2022.iii Excess speed contributes to both the frequency and severity of motor vehicle crashes and proves especially dangerous for vulnerable road users such as motorcycle riders, work zone workers and roadside first responders who lack the protective structure of a vehicle.
+In 2022, 29 percent of all traffic fatalities in the U.S were speeding related.
+In 2023 an estimated 206 people died in traffic crash crashes in Montana.
+Speeding is a major factor leading to traffic fatalities, contributing to 32 percent of traffic fatalities in the state in 2022.
+Excess speed contributes to both the frequency and severity of motor vehicle crashes and proves especially dangerous for vulnerable road users such as motorcycle riders, work zone workers and roadside first responders who lack the protective structure of a vehicle.

 Speeding reduces a driver's ability to react to emergencies created by driver inattention, unsafe maneuvers of other vehicles, roadway hazards, vehicle issues (such as tire blowouts) or hazardous weather conditions.
 Higher speeds will result in more preventable fatalities as well as serious and expensive injuries.
 Traffic crashes are not only devastating to individuals and families, but they are also costly.
-In 2019, the economic cost of motor vehicle crashes in North Dakota totaled \$735 million or \$965 per resident.iv If these costs were updated for inflation alone, in 2024 they would equate to \$922 million and \$1,210 respectively.v During the same year, crashes in which at least one driver was speeding cost our nation more than \$46 billion.vi In 2024 dollars that would be \$58 billion.vii
+In 2019, the economic cost of motor vehicle crashes in Montana totaled \$1.1 billion which is equivalent to a \$1,024 per resident "crash tax".
+When updated for inflation alone, in 2024 costs would equate to \$1.35 billion and \$1,255 respectively.
+During the same year, crashes in which at least one driver was speeding cost our nation more than \$46 billion.
+In 2024 dollars that would be \$58 billion.

 Research and statistics consistently and convincingly show speeding is a major safety problem and raising speed limits increases traffic fatalities.
 Even seemingly modest speed limit changes can have huge impacts on overall traffic safety.
-Crash tests conducted in 2019 showed that five to 10 mph increases in speed can have a severe impact on a driver's risk of injury or even death.viii According to the Insurance Institute for Highway Safety (IIHS), "Raising speed limits leads to more deaths.
+Crash tests conducted in 2019 showed that five to 10 mph increases in speed can have a severe impact on a driver's risk of injury or even death.
+VIII According to the Insurance Institute for Highway Safety (IIHS), "Raising speed limits leads to more deaths.
 People often drive faster than the speed limit, and if the limit is raised, they will go faster still.
-Research shows that when speed limits are raised, speeds go up, as do fatal crashes.viix A study found that from 1993-2017, a five-mph increase in state speed limits led to 37,000 more traffic deaths.x Conversely lower speeds save lives.
-A 2022 study of speed limit reductions in Seattle, WA, found a five-mph decrease in the speed limit was associated with a 17 percent reduction in downtown crashes involving a police-reported injury.xi Similarly, on high-capacity urban roads that are not expressways, Seattle experienced a 20 percent decline in crashes resulting in a police-reported injury.xii
+Research shows that when speed limits are raised, speeds go up, as do fatal crashes.
+VIII A study found that from 1993-2017, a five-mph increase in state speed limits led to 37,000 more traffic deaths.
+Conversely lower speeds save lives.
+A 2022 study of speed limit reductions in Seattle, WA, found a five-mph decrease in the speed limit was associated with a 17 percent reduction in downtown crashes involving a police-reported injury.
+Similarly, on high-capacity urban roads that are not expressways, Seattle experienced a 20 percent decline in crashes resulting in a police-reported injury.

-Advancing HB 1298 will cause more death and destruction on North Dakota roads.
-We urge you to reject this legislation and prioritize the safety of North Dakotan families.
+Advancing HB 312 will cause more death and destruction on Montana roads.
+We urge you to reject this legislation and prioritize the safety of Montana families.